Young children need to go to the doctor or nurse for a “well-child visit” 7 times between the ages of 1 and 4.

 - Copy others, especially adults and older children

-- Can name items in a picture book (like cat or dog)
+- Can name items in a picture book (like a cat or dog)

 Check out this complete list of developmental milestones for kids age 24 months.